LeonardMuia/LeonardMuia/README.md

 ##### NOW

-- ✨ Working at Jibu Labs, building jengarealty.com using NextJS, Flask, and MongoDB;
 - ✨ Building an ERP for a storage facility company in Kenya.
 - ✨ Building a student platform in EdTech for the US market with Jibu Labs.
+- ✨ Building jengarealty.com using NextJS, Node.js, Flask, Docker, MongoDB, and AWS Cloud;

 ##### BIO